GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/README.md

 This taught me the importance of **maintaining referential integrity** across multiple data structures.

 **Most confusing concept:**
-_What was hardest to understand about data structures, algorithm complexity, key comparers, normalization, or organizing your code architecture?_

-**Your Answer:**

 Understanding **when to use Dictionary vs SortedSet vs List** for the same collection of tasks was initially confusing.
 I needed:
 - Fast lookup by ID (Dictionary)